-Individuals used to be able to travel on their own under the People-to-People General License; however, on June 16, 2017, President Trump announced the end of this individual people-to-people travel, which will likely take effect in the next several months.
-Once this takes effect, U.S. travelers traveling under the popular people-to-people category must travel under the auspices of a U.S. organization, such as Caribbean Travel Network Inc.
+Individuals used to be able to travel on their own under the People-to-People General License; however, on June 16, 2017, President Trump announced the end of this individual people-to-people travel, which has taken effect on November 9, 2017.
+Therefore U.S. travelers traveling under the popular people-to-people category must travel in a fully guided group under the auspices of a U.S. organization, such as Caribbean Travel Network Inc.

 The predominant portion of the activities cannot be with certain high-ranking officials of the Government of Cuba or certain prohibited member of the Cuban Communist Party.

 Persons relying on this authorization must bring a copy of their Certification and Caribbean Travel Network Inc itinerary with them and maintain these records, as well as any other record related to the program, for 5 years.
 These records must be furnished to the Office of Foreign Assets Control on demand.